Dragons, robots, trolls run tight race for animation Oscar

-LOS ANGELES (Reuters) - With the surprise snub of a front-runner and five nominees featuring dragons, trolls, robots and mythical creatures, the Oscar for best animated film may deliver the most exciting race this year.
+LOS ANGELES, Feb 16 (Reuters) - With the surprise snub of a front-runner and five nominees featuring dragons, trolls, robots and mythical creatures, the Oscar for best animated film may deliver the most exciting race this year.

 Disney Animation’s “Big Hero 6,” DreamWorks Animation’s “How to Train Your Dragon 2,” Laika Studios’ “The Boxtrolls,” Studio Ghibli’s “The Tale of the Princess Kaguya” and Cartoon Saloon’s “Song of the Sea” will compete for the Academy Award for animated feature.